wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

+## Solax Mode 8 Modbus Power Control (autorepeat)

-## This page describes features that will appear in the near future
+This page describes features that will appear in the near future

 ## Why use Modbus power control?